AlexsLemonade/refinebio-examples/differential-expression/README.md

 `-o` :name for the output file (*optional*)

 Optionally you can designate the name of the output file by adding an `-o` argument.
-The "gct" suffix will be added if you do not add it yourself.
+The "GCT" suffix will be added if you do not add it yourself.
 Be sure to either have the script and input file in your current working directory, or put type out the full directory path for the script and/or input file. eg. `/users/Bob/Desktop/differential-expression/create_gct_file.R`

 #### Create a CLS format file

 CLS formatted files tell information regarding the groups or phenotype of the different samples and are necessary for doing gene expression differential analysis using GenePattern's notebooks.
-If you've already created a gct format file from your data, you can create a a CLS format using GenePattern's online [CLSFileCreator](http://software.broadinstitute.org/cancer/software/genepattern/modules/docs/ClsFileCreator/4)
+If you've already created a GCT format file from your data, you can create a a CLS format using GenePattern's online [CLSFileCreator](http://software.broadinstitute.org/cancer/software/genepattern/modules/docs/ClsFileCreator/4)

-*Now login into [GenePattern](https://cloud.genepattern.org/gp/pages/login.jsf), select a `Differential Expression` module, and follow the instructions to upload and analyze your newly created gct and CLS files*
+*Now login into [GenePattern](https://cloud.genepattern.org/gp/pages/login.jsf), select a `Differential Expression` module, and follow the instructions to upload and analyze your newly created GCT and CLS files*